 Action Click Edit to edit the integration settings.
 Click Delete to delete the device.
 Enabled Shows if the device is enabled or disabled.
 Status Device status.
 Name Alias of the integrated device.
-Integrate Method The integration method of this device: • FGT-REST_API • FGT-WEBHOOK • PAN-XMLAPI • GEN-WEBHOOK (FortiNAC can be integrated via GEN-WEBHOOK) Severity Security level.
+Integrate Method The integration method of this device.
+Severity Security level.
 The selected level and all levels above it are blocked.
-For example, if you select Medium , then when any attack reaches medium, high, or critical levels, the attacker IP address is blocked.
+For example, if you select Medium , then medium, high, and critical levels are blocked.
 If you select Critical , then only the critical level is blocked.
 Detail Device integration details.